 Board of Architecture, Engineering, Land Surveying, Landscape Architecture, Geoscience and Interior Design

-This board licenses professional engineers, soil scientists, and geologists involved with the design of SSTS systems.
+The Board of Architecture, Engineering, Land Surveying, Landscape Architecture, Geoscience and Interior Design licenses professional engineers, soil scientists, and geologists involved with the design of SSTS systems.